Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 430:
 - By JigglypuffGD.
 - Based on the icon artists OC Riley, who has a similar mouth structure to the original cube.

+cube 432:
+- By JigglypuffGD.
+- A reference to the animated villain creature in the level Reanimation by Terron.

 cube 433:
 - By ReenRN.